Nickchapman3773/Uranium-Fever/README.md

 - SSD required.
 NVMe SSD recommended.
 Due to the nature of Wabbajack downloads and compilation, 150+gb of free space is required.

 > [!note]
-> For those concerned by the large installation size, an optional clean up step is included following successful installation and launch.
+> For those concerned by the large installation size, an optional Clean Up step is discussed below.
 >
-> For those concerned about poor performance, a performance profile is included in the Uranium Fever installation.
-Instructions on activating this profile can be found below.
+> For those concerned about poor performance, an optional Performance Profile is dicsussed below.

 # <p align=center>Setup Instructions</p>
-## Disable Base Address Randomization
+## Creating Appropriate File Paths
+- Navigate to the `Root Directory` (C:\, D:\, etc).
+- Create a folder named `Modding`, then open it.
+- Create a folder named `Wabbajack`.
+- Create another folder named `Uranium Fever`, then open it.
+- Create a folder named `downloads`.

+> [!warning]
+> After completing this step, the file paths should appear similar to `C:\Modding\Uranium Fever\downloads` and `C:\Modding\Wabbajack`, though the Root Directory may differ.
-> [!Tip]
+>
-> This step can prevent unforeseen crashes.

-- Open Windows Security from the Start Menu.
-- Open App & Browser Control in the left sidebar.
-- Open Exploit Protection Settings under Exploit Protection.
-- Set Force Randomization for Images (Mandatory ASLR) to "Use Default (Off)."
+> File path related support requests that do not follow this convention **WILL BE IGNORED**.

 ## Downloading Wabbajack
 - Download the <a href="https://www.wabbajack.org/" onclick="window.open('https://www.wabbajack.org/', '_self');">Wabbajack Installation file</a>.
-- Move the downloaded Wabbajack file to the file path of choice.
-The recommended location is `C\Modding\Wabbajack`.
+- Move the downloaded `Wabbajack` file to `C\Modding\Wabbajack`.
-- Run Wabbajack.exe.
-This will automatically install Wabbajack.
+- Run `Wabbajack.exe`.
+This will automatically install `Wabbajack`.
+- Close `Wabbajack`.

 ## Installing Uranium Fever
 > [!Note]